stevemu/fake-music-album-api/README.md

 * the server (with express.js) handles the browser history fall-back
 * use SASS
 * support hot reloading during development.
 For production, set env NODE_ENV="production" to disable hot reloading.
-* include a Procfile for deploying for Heroku, it will run the server automatically.
+* include a Procfile for deploying for Heroku, this tells Heroku how to start run the server.
 It assumes the bundle.js is already in the repo.
 So don't gitignore the bundle.js file.

 ## How to start developing